 - Three nights specialty dining: Ships with Tamarind receive one night at Pinnacle Grill, one night at Tamarind and one night at Canaletto.
 Ships without Tamarind receive two nights at Pinnacle Grill and one night at Canaletto.

 When booking a Holland America cruise, you have the option to choose the “Have It All” fare or simply keep the standard fare.
 Every guest in the stateroom must book under the same rate.
 You can’t have only one person book the “Have It All” fare and the other passenger(s) select the standard fare.

 Also, cruise ship gratuities (stateroom, dining room wait staff etc.) are not included in the “Have It All” package.
-“Have it All” fares will be available for booking April 21, 2021.
+“Have it All” fares are available for booking on April 21, 2021.